aws-containers/apprunnerworkshop/content/github/service/_index.md

 ![Github Link](/images/service-link-github1.png)

-Give your connection name a suitable name - for example `fusion-example-connection`.
+Give your connection name a suitable name - for example `apprunner-example-connection`.
 Install a GitHub app with access to the repository you have just created by choosing the organization in which you created your new repository.
 Select your own account name.

 ![Github Link](/images/service-link-github2.png)